Maltitol: What You Should Know About This Common Sweetener

 A lot of people want to decrease their sugar intake, and with good reason; too much sugar can increase your chances of dementia, contribute to osteoporosis, and more.
-But are artificial sweeteners the way to go?
+But are artificial sweeteners, such as maltitol, the way to go?

 The most commonly used artificial sweeteners used commercially are sugar alcohols, like xylitol and maltitol.
 Theses sweeteners are not derived from alcohol, but have a similar chemical structure.
-Before you eat too many of these sugar-free products, you should be aware of the side effects.
+Before you eat too many sugar-free products, you should be aware of the side effects.

 What Is Maltitol?